TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 Identify any issues or problems that might arise as you begin to program (what areas might require more information or programming solutions?
 Where can you find this information?)

 ---
-CHECKPOINT 1
+*CHECKPOINT 1*

-SUBMIT YOUR INTERVIEW QUESTIONS, RESPONSES AND PROGRAM DESIGN PLAN TO YOUR TEACHER.
+<b> SUBMIT YOUR INTERVIEW QUESTIONS, RESPONSES AND PROGRAM DESIGN PLAN TO YOUR TEACHER. </b>

 ---